What is Square Payment

 How do I set up Square payment?

-You must follow the 5-step guide: set up accepting payments, set up your account, set up hardware and the Square app, train your team and go live, and finally, grow your business with Square.
+Follow the five-step process: enable payment acceptance, configure your account, install hardware and the Square app, train your team and go live, and then grow your business with Square.

-Square does not charge startup, subscription, or refund fees and offers a fixed transaction fee structure.
+Square does not charge startup or refund fees and operates on a fixed transaction fee structure.
 You will pay 2.6% + 10 cents for in-person transactions, 2.9% + 30 cents for online payments, 3.4% + 15 cents for keyed-in payments, and 3.3% + 30 cents for invoiced transactions.
+Subscription plans for advanced features start at $49 per month.

-How do I create a Square payment link?
+How do I create a Square Payments online link?

-You can generate a payment URL for online checkout on the Square online dashboard or from the online checkout add-on in the Square POS application.
-The link is created in a few seconds, and you can also save it as a buy button or a QR code.
+You can generate a payment URL for online checkout through the Square online dashboard or via the online checkout add-on in the Square POS application.
+The link is created within seconds, and can also be saved as a buy button or a converted into QR code.